AlexanderBuritica/AB/content/authors/admin/_index.md

     url: https://alliancebioversityciat.org/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on unraveling the dynamics within agricultural value chains, productivity, and technology adoption at both firm and farm producer levels.
+bio: Applied microeconomist with expertise in agricultural economics, impact evaluation, and development economics, specializing in causal inference and policy analysis.

 # Interests to show in About widget
 interests:
-  - Microeconomics
+  - Agricultural Value Chains
-  - Impact Assessment
+  - Impact Evaluation
-  - Agricultural Economics
+  - Productivity and Technology Adoption
   - Development Economics

 # Education to show in About widget